Endres-group/Limit-cycle-Turing-patterns/README.md

 ### Organisation:
 Each notebook contains the code to simulate the data, and generate visualisations from them.
 The code is annotated to guide the user, as a tutorial.
-Each notebook is expected to run independently without the requirement of running other notebooks.
+Each notebook (except supplementary figure dimensionality) is expected to run independently without the requirement of running other notebooks.
 Thereby, certain functions will be repeated.
 - `Figure_2.jpynb` - SEF visualisation.
 Figure 2 data simulation and visualisation.
 - `Figure_3.jpynb` - Discovery of Turing islands.
 Figure 3 data simulation and visualisation, alongside SFig 1,2,8.
 - `Figure_4.jpynb` - Reproducibility of Turing patterns.
 Figure 4 data simulation and visualisation, alongside SFig 3